AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`error` (optional)

-  Error message GPS will display if the filter doesn't match and hence the action can't be executed.
+  Error message GPS will display if the filter does not match and hence the action cannot be executed.
 If you are using the :file:`<filter_and>` or :file:`<filter_or>` tag, GPS will only display the error message of that filter.